FriedrichSal/website2pdf/README.md

 ```

 ## Customisations
-In the file `aspdf.js` you can select a selector to wait for in the variable `selector_to_wait_for` as well as changint the timeout for waiting for that selector to appear.
+In the file `aspdf.js` you can select a selector to wait for in the variable `selector_to_wait_for` as well as changing the timeout for waiting for that selector to appear.